Mark Thompson (media executive): Formula One broadcast rights

 Thompson was Director-General of the BBC when on 29 July 2011 it was announced that the corporation would no longer televise all Formula One Grand Prix live, instead agreeing to split the broadcast between the BBC and Sky Sports.
 This prompted an outcry from several thousand fans and a motion on the UK Government e-petition site.
 On 2 September 2011, Thompson and several "senior BBC figures" were called upon by the House of Commons to answer questions over the exact nature of the broadcast arrangement.

 Jimmy Savile controversy

 Although Thompson departed the BBC before public exposure of the Jimmy Savile sexual abuse scandal and is not noted in the BBC chronology of the unfolding coverage, Thompson faced questions about his role in the events around Savile's actions and BBC coverage of them.
-According to a New York Times review, Thompson denied knowing of a BBC Newsnight programme on accusations against Savile before it was dropped soon after Savile's death in October 2011.
+According to a New York Times review, Thompson denied knowing of a BBC Newsnight programme on accusations against Savile before it was became public knowledge soon after Savile's death in October 2011.